OlumideOkuntade/Data-Cleaning-Inspecting-and-Wrangling-the-FIFA-21-Data-Using-PowerQuery-In-Excel/README.md

 Image()    Image()
 Then I multiplied each column that contain M(Million) by 1000000  and K(Thousand) by 1000...
 This was done with just a single step.
 Image()
+The same process is applied to the W/F,SM and IR columns below.
+I used the function Text.Start to extract a value in the three columns simultaneously.
+Image()   Image()